xhavitbasha/PDF-Locker/README.md

 6. **Security Disclaimer**:<br>
    - Reminds users that no PDF protection is 100% secure and encourages additional encryption measures for highly sensitive files.<br>

+7. **Security Features**:<br>

+- **Password Strength**: Ensures the password meets strict criteria for enhanced security.
+- **Password Protection**: Encrypts the PDF using a secure password to prevent unauthorized access.
+- **Input Privacy**: Utilizes `getpass` to hide the password during input, ensuring it cannot be sniffed or displayed on the screen.

 <br>

 ### How to Use: